 Online Retreat |Weekly Guide to Daily Prayer Home |

 Sixth Week of Easter

-On the Sixth Sunday of Easter, we hear those powerful words that will be repeated on Monday: “This is my commandment: love one another as I love you.
+On the Sixth Sunday of Easter, we hear the powerful words that Jesus uses to send us on our mission: “This is my commandment: love one another as I love you.
 No one has greater love than this.
 It was not you who chose me, but I who chose you and appointed you to go and bear fruit that will remain.”

-Monday is the Feast of Saint Matthias, Apostle.
 On Thursday, around the world and in all but a few parts of the United States, it is the Ascension of the Lord.
-For those who don't celebrate it Thursday, the Ascension will be next Sunday, May 20.
+For those who don't celebrate it Thursday, the Ascension will be on Sunday.

 Our Easter season readings from Acts of the Apostles continue this week.
 We read of Paul and Silas in jail, and the conversion and baptism of the jailer and his family; Paul's bold speech to the crowd at the Areopagus and his fearless preaching in Corinth, despite the growing threat from the Jews.

 In John's Gospel, we realize we are approaching Pentecost in a few weeks as Jesus begins to speak of his leaving the earth and of the coming of the “Advocate” - the Spirit of Truth.
 The image of the Trinity is clear: “when the Advocate comes whom I will send you from the Father....”
 To his disciples, the idea of his leaving fills their hearts with grief but Jesus reassures them, “it is better for you that I go” so that the Spirit can come to them.
 The Spirit “will guide you to all truth.”
 “So you also are now in anguish.
 But I will see you again, and your hearts will rejoice, and no one will take your joy away from you.”
 Jesus encourages them to pray: “whatever you ask the Father in my name he will give you.”